AmanMander123/DataWrangling/README.md

-# DataWrangling
-Data Wrangling with PyMongo
+# Data Wrangling
+Auditing and cleaning OpenStreetMap data with Python.
+Querying the OpenStreetMap data using PyMongo.